Paul-3004/ILANCE_Transfo/docs/NetworkArchitectures.md

 > **NOTE:**
 > - As several notions presented in the [Preprocessing of the dataset](DatasetsPreprocessing.md), it is advised to first read it first before continuing.
 > - Tokens corresponding to hits or labels will be referred to as sample to contrast with special tokens reserved for `<pad>`, `<bos>`, and `<eos>`.
+> - This version, as described below, is the one implemented in the branch `main`

 The transformer should take as input hits from the calorimeters, whose features are their energies and positions, to predict the associated cluster, characterised by the particle's charge, PDG, energy and direction.
 This implies changes to the preprocessing of the data and to the transformation applied to the decoder's output, compared to the original architecture.
 Summarised, these are: